 ‘Projet Agro-Humanitaire’ in partnership with the Order of Malta Lebanon

-As famers prepare for the winter season, specifically the plantation of lettuce, cabbage, and cauliflower, we aim to support 300 small to medium farmers across 4 Community Health Centres of the Order of Malta by providing a total number of 1’200’000 seedlings ready for plantation.
+We have supported 300 small to medium farmers across 4 Community Health Centres of the Order of Malta by providing a total number of 1’200’000 seedlings ready for plantation.

 Tantet Men Lebnen